TEAM

 ︎ ︎

-Chen Zhan is an architect, anthropologist, and independent filmmaker.
-Chen has practised architecture since 2011, working on projects across scales and sectors internationally, including Maggie’s Cancer Care Centre in Leeds, UK.
+is an architect, anthropologist, and independent filmmaker.
+Trained at the Architectural Association in London, Chen has practised architecture since 2011 working on many award-winning projects across scales and sectors internationally, including Maggie’s Cancer Care Centre in Leeds, UK.
 As a self-reflexive turn from a designer’s mind, Chen dived into anthropology in search of a different way of seeing the world.
-Since 2019, Chen began to adapt moving-image as a collaborative medium to expand beyond architecture to conduct longer-term research-oriented projects.
-These projects work with marginalised communities to approach the urgent crisis in contemporary societies through the lens of the everyday in situated contexts.
+Since 2019, Chen began to use film as a collaborative medium to expand beyond architecture to conduct longer-term research-oriented projects.
+These projects approach the urgent crisis in contemporary societies through the lens of the everyday in situated contexts, including a short documentary ‘AHMAD’ that tells the story of a Lebanese asylum seeker who rebuilds his life through cooking and food-sharing with Londoners; the fictional visual ethnography series ‘ORCHID, BEE and I’ that discusses the ecological crisis and pandemic from the angle of consumption, dwelling and companionship; and ‘RIPPLE RIPPLE RIPPLING’ which explores the bodily non-discursive knowledge embedded in the everyday practices of the rural dissolved household among Chinese floating populations.
 Chen also co-directs ACROSS Architecture, an independent platform dedicated to initiating and facilitating transboundary conversations about architecture in response to contemporary challenges.

 MENGFAN WANG